agiertli/camelk-hackathon/contributions/message-bridges/README.md

 ## Setup

 ### AMQ Brokers
-We need to start by deploying 2 (source and targe(or sink)) brokers
+We need to start by deploying 2 (source and target(or sink)) brokers
    - You can use `source-broker.yaml` and `sink-broker.yaml` which are custom resources to be used with the AMQ Broker operator
    - You need to adjust `namespace`, `adminPassword`, `adminUser` properties
    - Once done, simply execute `oc apply -f [source|sink]-broker.yaml`